PatchworkBoy/homebridge-edomoticz/README.md

 To configure homebridge-eDomoticz you must also be running [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x).

  1. Navigate to the Plugins page in homebridge-config-ui-x.
- 2. Click the Settings button for the eDomoticz-ui-x plugin.
+ 2. Click the Settings button for the eDomoticz plugin.

  ![sDomoticz](edomoticz.png)